Episode 3: Devavrata’s Coronation and Shantanu’s Love for Satyavati

 Next, the assembly put forth a series of intricate questions on diverse subjects — administration, law, and ethics.
 Devavrata handled each with calm mastery and clarity of thought.
 Though these episodes are not recorded in the original epic, they serve to illustrate the vastness of Bhishma’s intellect and his sense of fairness.

-What stood out most that day was his definition of dharma and swa-dharma.
+What stood out most that day was Devavrata's definition of dharma and swa-dharma.

 This idea of swa-dharma becomes central later in the Mahabharata, when Lord Krishna uses it to guide Arjuna on the battlefield of Kurukshetra.
 The epic applies it to the choices of nearly every major character: